Mahad410/taotnpwaft/FORUM_RULES.md

 We encourage members to report inappropriate posts

 The rules listed above are not all the rules as that list would go all the way to the North Pole.
-So if a rule isnt listed but a mod asks you to stop what you are doing, you need to cease what you are doing.
+So if a rule isn't listed but a mod asks you to stop what you are doing, you need to cease what you are doing.

 This tech group was created due to popular demand for a positive and productive place to learn, discuss, share, communicate, educate, help, support, grow all of tech, whether it be IT, Networking or any other tech field.
 That's what this forum is all about!
 POSITIVE solutions and respect for other members is the key to getting along in this tech community group.
 Hope you all contribute and enjoy the ambiance!
 Check out all the important topics & great discussions so far - click recent posts at top of forum.
 Set up a good signature and introduce yourself!

 The Art of Tech: Not Playing with a full Tech Community Attitude

-The Art of Tech: Not Playing with a full Tech is a professional community based on the Contributor Convenant.
+The Art of Tech: Not Playing with a full Tech is a professional community based on the Contributor Covenant.
 We also follow the GNU GPL and MIT licensing rules where applicable.
-We would like to be a role model community to the rest of the Social Media tech commnuities online.
+We would like to be a role model community to the rest of the Social Media tech communities online.

 Our purpose is to share, help and support each other!